Cat Palm can’t help earn elite social status like in the Victorian Era, but the plant can offer tropical vibes under little maintenance and care.

-- Remove the plastic cover after a few weeks and continue to care for the plant usually.
+- Remove the plastic cover after a few weeks and continue caring for the plant.

 The seed propagation strategy is time-consuming and not consistently effective.
 Cat Palm seeds must be gathered fresh from the fruit, and until your palm tree has fruited, you are unlikely to locate healthy seeds.

 The seeds take many weeks to germinate, and the young plant takes a long time to establish itself.